team467/team467.github.io/content/programs/frc/about-frc/index.md

 A key element of competing in FIRST Robotics is the concept of [Gracious Professionalism](https://www.firstinspires.org/node/20891) first coined by one of the founders of FIRST; Dr. Woody Flowers.

-**FRC Team 467: Colonials** embraces Gracious Professionalism and looks to apply it to all aspects of our team and community.
+**FRC Team 467: Colonials** embraces Gracious Professionalism and applies it to all aspects of our team and community.

 ---